Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-tab-bar.md

   tabBarSelectedLabelColor: 'red', // iOS only. change the color of the selected tab text
   forceTitlesDisplay: true // Android only.
 If true - Show all bottom tab labels.
 If false - only the selected tab's label is visible.
   tabBarHideShadow: true // iOS only.
-Remove default tab bar top shadow (hairline)
+Remove default tab bar top shadow (hairline) }
-  forceTitlesDisplay: true // Android only.
-If true - Show all bottom tab labels.
-If false - only the selected tab's label is visible.
-}
 ```